 Italian language basics: Italian pronunciation

 Any native who has had to explain the Italian pronunciation to a foreigner who wanted to learn to speak Italian, has undoubtedly found himself using the old saying: “In Italian everything is pronounced as it is written”.
-However, this cliché only represents half of the truth, since even if the relation between the pronunciation and the spelling of the Italian language is quite regular (especially if compared to English), it is also true that some features can give hard times to foreign speakers.
+However, as every student of our Italian language courses in Rome knows, this cliché only represents half of the truth, since even if the relation between the pronunciation and the spelling of the Italian language is quite regular (especially if compared to English), it is also true that some features can give hard times to foreign speakers.

 Italian Pronunciation – vowels

 Even though this article is not a phonetic handbook, its purpose is to illustrate the basics of Italian pronunciation, starting from the vowel system.
 The Italian language is composed of seven accented phonemes: / a, ɛ, e, i, ɔ, o, u / while in an atonic syllable (ie without accent), the vowels of Italian are reduced to five: / a, e, i, o, u /.
 Vowels are traditionally organized according to what is commonly called “vocalic triangle”, which highlights features such as position and openness.
 This may seems an irrelevant and phony detail for the purposes of this article, but we will understand its importance later on, while analyzing the rules of occlusive consonants palatalization (the “soft sound” of <c> and <g>).